jameshanlon/cheese/cheese/pages/pre-survey-guide.md

-- We recommend that you switch on your heating for 24 hours before the survey to thoroughly warm up the fabric of the house (this is to create a difference of at least 10 degrees between the house and the external temperature).
+- We recommend that you switch on your heating for 24 hours before the survey to thoroughly warm up the fabric of the house (this is to create a difference of at least 8 degrees Celcius between the house and the external temperature).
   Please make sure that all radiators are turned on; however you might want to adjust the temperature of individual radiators/rooms so that rooms do not become uncomfortable, particularly at night.
 Please also note, if you feel